saturnlighting/literature-review/README.md

 <!-- @agarwal_encouraging_2022, and -->
 <!-- @akar_influence_2009. -->

-To the best of our knowledge, there is no academic paper that has reviewed the international literature available on this specific area of research.
+Until now, there has been no academic paper that has reviewed the international literature available on this specific area of research.
 Fotios and Castleton (2017) provide a review of suggested actions to enable cycling lighting to contribute to the safety of cyclists.
 However, Fotios and Castleton (2017) focus on cycling safety and lighting (for both bicycles and roads) in the UK.

 This paper aims to review international research on the relationship between cycling uptake and road lighting.